jarviscanada/jarvis_data_eng_NarimanAlimuradov/README.md

 **YouTube Thumbnail Evaluator** [[GitHub](https://github.com/nalimuradov/thumbnail_evaluator)]: Developed a Python machine learning application that estimates the viewership success of a YouTube video by analyzing the video title and thumbnail.
 NLTK and natural language processing heuristics are used to evaluate the video title, and Keras image recognition models are used to evaluate the thumbnail.
 Training data was web-scraped and fetched using the YouTube API.
 Deployed using Flask at https://thumbnail.nalimuradov.com.

 **Pokemon Team Generator** [[GitHub](https://github.com/nalimuradov/pokemon_team)]: Created a React web application that generates the user a team of six Pokemon based on their filters and criteria.
 All assets stored externally and fetched at runtime when required to allow for a lightweight design.
-Written in JavaScript, HTML, CSS, and deployed with the help of Heroku, Github, and Node.js.
+Written in JavaScript, HTML, CSS.
+Deployed with the help of Heroku, Github, and Node.js.
 Available at https://pokemon.nalimuradov.com.

 ## Professional Experiences

 **Data Engineer, Jarvis (2020-present)**: Collaborated in a Scrum team within an Agile environment as a data engineer.
-Implemented software projects using a variety of technologies such as Linux, Java, SQL, Docker, Git, and GCP to familiarize with current market trends.
+Implemented software projects using a variety of technologies such as Linux, Java, SQL, Docker, Git, and GCP to familiarize with current industry trends.

 **Software Developer, Adlib Software (2019)**: Worked as a software developer in an Agile environment on the machine learning team.
-Created an object detection neural net that locates signatures and handwriting on documents using Python and Keras, allowing clients to automatically validate their files in seconds.
+Created an object detection neural net that locates signatures and handwriting on documents using Python and Keras, allowing clients to automatically validate their files within seconds.
 Implemented Python automation tools for testing NLP model accuracy.
 Integrated a C# speech-to-text model for client audio file conversion and meeting transcription.

 ## Education